historic-trails/website/sites/fort-larned-national-historic-site.md

   source-url="https://www.kansasmemory.org/item/209726/page/1"
 %}

+Hancock started gathering troops in Fort Riley for his expedition on April 3, 1867.
+There, he picked up the 7th Calvary, and with it, [Lieutenant Colonel George Custer](https://en.wikipedia.org/wiki/George_Armstrong_Custer), who would be leading the cavalry units in this campaign.
+They arrived at Fort Larned on April 7, where they stayed until the 13th, when they met with several Cheyenne chiefs.
+The main goal of this expedition was to intimidate the chiefs and make a show of force to the natives, as explained by Hancock:

 >"My object of making an expedition at this time is to show the Indians that we are able to chastise any tribes who may molest people who are traveling across the plains.
 It is not our desire to bring on difficulties with the Indians, but to treat them with justice and according to our treaty stipulations, and desire especially in my dealings with them to act through their Agent as far as practicable.
 I will go fully prepared for peace or war." - General Winfield S. Hancock

-Hancock started gathering troops in Fort Riley for his expedition on April 3, 1867.
-There, he picked up the 7th Calvary, and with it, [Lt.
-Colonel George Custer](https://en.wikipedia.org/wiki/George_Armstrong_Custer), who would be leading the cavalry units in this campaign.
-They arrived at Fort Larned on April 7, where they stayed until the 13th, when they met with several Cheyenne chiefs.
-Hancock’s main goal was to intimidate the chiefs:

->"You know very well, if you go to war with the white man you will lose… .I have a great many chiefs with me that have commanded more men than you ever saw, and they have fought more great battles than you have fought fights." - General Winfield S. Hancock

 This meeting accomplished nothing, so Hancock’s next plan was to go out and meet with other chiefs, and attempt to intimidate them with his army.
 On the 14th, his expedition set out to march to a nearby Cheyenne and Lakota village.
 On their way, they ran into a group of native soldiers, who proposed that they meet the following day.
 Hancock accepted, but when he went to the village the next day, he found that the natives had fled during the night.
 Hancock was incensed, and ordered for the village to be burned down.

 His justification was that their escape signified their guilt in being conspirators, and was a sign of war.
 In truth, after the villagers had heard about an American army coming to visit, they thought that they would be the victim of another Sand Creek Massacre.
 This action would spark off a series of attacks and skirmishes across the plains, now called Hancock’s War.

 Ultimately, Hancock failed at his task of reigning in the Plains Indians, and was relieved of his post at Fort Larned.
-Although his expedition really didn’t accomplish much, the aftermath of Hancock’s War would be a driving force behind the Medicine Lodge Treaty.
+Skirmishes between white settlers and natives continued, unaffected by this expedition.
+In fact, because of his mishandling the situation at the Cheyenne village, tempers rose even further.
+The aftermath of Hancock’s War would end up being a driving force behind the Medicine Lodge Treaty.

 ## The Medicine Lodge Treaty
 {% include figure.html